Principles of opportunity management

 - Business-performance opportunities arise in connection with operational activities along the value chain, such as restructuring or cost-cutting measures.

-- growing demand for intralogistics products, solutions and services as a consequence of globalisation, industrialisation and fragmentation of supply chains as well as efficiency increases that are needed due to limited warehouse space and changing consumer requirements
+- growing demand for intralogistics products, solutions, and services as a consequence of globalization, industrialization, and fragmentation of supply chains as well as efficiency increases that are needed due to limited warehouse space and changing consumer requirements

 - high demand for replacement investments, especially in developed markets

-- the trend towards outsourcing service functions, particularly in the market for industrial trucks, and growth in demand for finance solutions
+- the trend toward outsourcing of service functions for industrial trucks, outsourcing of entire logistics processes in the supply chain solutions business, and growth in demand for finance solutions

-- increased use of industrial and warehouse trucks powered by electric motors – one of the KION Group’s particular strengths
+- increased use of industrial and warehouse trucks powered by electric motors – one of the KION Group’s particular strengths, including in regard to lithium-ion technology

-- growing demand for automation solutions and fleet management solutions in connection with the rapidly expanding e-commerce sector and the implementation of Industry 4.0 projects
+- growing demand for automation solutions and fleet management solutions, including networked automated guided vehicle systems and industry-specific system solutions, in connection with the rapidly expanding e-commerce sector and the implementation of networked intralogistics solutions

-The positive impact of the strategic activities under the KION strategy is already largely reflected in the expectations regarding the KION Group’s financial performance in 2018.
+The positive impact of the strategic activities under the KION 2027 strategy is already appropriately reflected in the expectations regarding the KION Group’s financial performance in 2020.
 Nevertheless, the individual activities could create positive effects that exceed expectations.
 There is also a possibility that new strategic opportunities that were not part of the planning may arise over the course of the year, for example in the form of acquisitions and strategic partnerships.

 The KION Group’s medium- to long-term strategic opportunities in the Industrial Trucks & Services segment arise, in particular, from: